-Advisor is a standard plugin and is available as long the measurement contains a Time metric.
-The main goal of the Advisor plugin is to provide a user the fast access to the various performance evaluations of the performance of their HPC application, such as 4, 25 or 26.
+Advisor is a standard plugin and is available as long as the measurement contains a Time metric.
+The main goal of the Advisor plugin is to provide a user a fast access to the various performance evaluations of the performance of their HPC application.